 SA Consumer Conference

-SA Consumer Conference is a yearly educational conference for substance abuse consumers throughout Alabama.
+SA Consumer Conference is a yearly educational conference for substance use consumers throughout Alabama.
 The conference offers workshops and speakers on topics and issues of interest to individuals around the state recovering from substance use disorder.
-Most of the presenters at the conference are themselves in recovery from substance abuse.
+Most of the presenters at the conference are themselves in recovery from substance use.
 The conference is coordinated by the Office of Peer Programs but most of the planning and execution of the conference is done by consumers.
 In addition to educational opportunities, the conference provides opportunities for interaction with peers, empowerment, and social interaction.
 All of the attendees receive scholarships to attend the conference.

 SA Peer Conference

 SA Peer Conference is a yearly state-wide educational conference for Certified Recovery Support Specialists.
-The purpose of the conference is to provide education on peer services, highlight peer accomplishments, allow peers to share combined knowledge experience working as a peer, promote the value of utilizing peer services, encourage collaborations, promote advocacy, and to encourage the development of consumer-operated services in communities.
+The purpose of the conference is to provide education on peer services, highlight peer accomplishments, allow peers to share combined knowledge and experience working as a peer, promote the value of utilizing peer services, encourage collaborations, promote advocacy, and encourage the development of consumer-operated services in communities.